sylefeb/Silice/learn-silice/AlgoInOuts.md

 ### What about the 'dot' syntax and calls?

 The behavior depends on whether the algorithm is an instance of an *auto-start* algorithm.
-An auto-start algorithm does not have to be called (and calling it is an error) as it either uses `<autorun>` or is composed only of always blocks.
+An auto-start algorithm does not have to be called (and calling it is an error) as it either uses `<autorun>` or is composed only of always blocks and/or always assignments.

 On an auto-start algorithm, the 'dot' syntax always writes inputs directly (no delay) and reads outputs as defined by the use of `output` or `output!`.